 In the outreach aspects of my work, I aspire to improve the processes of citizen science to include more diverse publics and to create a pathway to give citizen science data much greater impact than simply a tool for “scientific literacy.”
 (I define “citizen” broadly, here, to include anyone with a stake in learning about and managing our environment.)
 Getting serious about diversifying science, citizen or otherwise, involves asking hard questions about who isn’t present and why.
 Understanding the barriers to participation is key in answering these questions.
-The good news is that in my experience, anyone can learn if you meet them where they are; that is, teach them based on what they already know and understand, and check in on how they are progressing as you are teaching them.
+The good news is that in my experience, anyone can learn if you meet them where they are; that is, teach them based on what they already know and understand, and check in on how they are progressing as you are teaching them (see my Teaching section for more on this teaching philosophy).
 In addition to training citizen scientists, sharing sophisticated tools with people who typically have no access to them, and featuring and promoting their knowledge in combination with professional scientific knowledge, I also support applied research driven by community concerns.

 As part of my postdoctoral research working with The Muonde Trust in Zimbabwe, I have been building a core group of mapping researchers within the larger community-based Muonde research team.
-The team is composed of rural subsistence farmers engaged in a long-term research project.
+The team is composed of rural subsistence farmers engaged in long-term research projects.
 My work with this group includes visiting and working closely with them, developing a set of “How-To” sheets on mapping and computer use, and providing encouragement and technical support via smartphone and email.
 I have learned a great deal about their barriers to participation, which included varying levels of English (addressed by encouraging peer-learning in Shona in addition to my English instruction), varying roles based on gender (addressed by meeting at times when women’s responsibilities allowed them to attend), and having more or less education or familiarity with technology (addressed by giving extra time for those who learn slowly as well as pairing them with more advanced students).
 This training has given the community a great deal of agency, both psychological and practical.
-Not only do they feel more confident in their use of technology and their ability to map their own resources, but they are also in a position to request additional land and direct the distribution of planned electricity lines.
-We are now working on a research publication describing our processes and experiences in teaching, learning, and using GPS and mapping technology.
+Not only do they feel more confident in their use of technology and their ability to map their own resources, but they are also in a position to highlight deficits in key infrastructure and in some cases rectify them on their own.
+We have published the details of our mapping teaching, learning, and applications in Development Engineering.

 California Naturalist Program

 The California Naturalist Program is a statewide program at the University of California Agriculture and Natural Resources division.
 Its mission is to “foster a diverse community of naturalists and promote stewardship of California’s natural resources through education and service.”
 I have served on committees for the Biennial CalNat Conferences in 2014 and 2016, both on the larger committee and on the Scholarships subcommittee.
-I believe it is important to ensure that Naturalists who are financially challenged can still attend the conference.
+I believe it is important to ensure that Naturalists who have financial challenges can still attend the conference.
 I am also a member of the UC ANR California Naturalist Workgroup which serves in an advisory role to the statewide program.
-With Lindsay Wildlife Experience, Save Mount Diablo, and Mount Diablo Interpretive Association, I have just concluded a successful pilot of the Diablo California Naturalist Program in Winter 2017.
+With Lindsay Wildlife Experience, Save Mount Diablo, and Mount Diablo Interpretive Association, I successfully graduated the first cohort of the Diablo California Naturalist Program in Winter 2017.
+I have continued to co-instruct and advise teaching teams on the following cohorts (Fall 2017, Fall 2018, and the upcoming course planned for 2019).

-Graduate Student in Extension: Working Group and Pilot Program
+Graduate Students in Extension: Working Group and Pilot Program

 Many academics know that there are not enough faculty positions for all graduate students to follow in their advisors’ footsteps.
-With the GSE program, we hope to give students a wider set of career training options and experiences in terms of what they can do with their degree.
+With the GSE program, we hoped to give students a wider set of career training options and experiences in terms of what they can do with their degree.
 In addition, many students want their work to have a real impact, and extension is a wonderful way to bring research out to the larger world where it can be particularly effective and for researchers to work with communities to set appropriate research agendas.
 UC Berkeley’s College of Natural Resources includes some fantastic Extension Specialists, and the department of Environmental Science, Policy, and Management was encouraged in its 2012 external review to get students connected with specialists: hence the creation of Graduate Student Extension (GSE) positions.
-Luke Macaulay and I held a graduate seminar on extension in Spring 2013, inviting extension advisors (agents), staff, and specialists from all over the state to come speak with us; in Fall 2013 and throughout 2014 we held several workshops on extension skills and in Spring 2015 we will hold our third annual Extension Showcase.
-I worked with UC Agricultural and Natural Resources to create a formal program for graduate training in extension, now recruiting for its third round of students.
-You can see all the great work the first and second round of students have done at their webpage.
-I attended the UC Agriculture and Natural Resources Statewide Conference in Spring 2013 as well.
-I also worked with Karen Andrade, a member of the Working Group, who has led the initiative to create a UC Berkeley Science Shop, winning funding from the Big Ideas @ Berkeley competition.
-The Science Shop works with undergraduates in Environmental Science and will integrate where appropriate with the graduate students in the GSE program for maximum impact.
+Luke Macaulay and I held a graduate seminar on extension in Spring 2013, inviting extension advisors (agents), staff, and specialists from all over the state to come speak with us; in Fall 2013 and throughout 2014 we held several workshops on extension skills and an annual Extension Showcase.
+I worked with UC Agricultural and Natural Resources to create a formal program for graduate training in extension: you can see all the great work students have done at their webpage.
+I also worked with Karen Andrade, a member of the graduate student extension and outreach working group, who led the initiative to create a UC Berkeley Science Shop, winning funding from the Big Ideas @ Berkeley competition.
+The Science Shop worked with undergraduates in Environmental Science to connect the students’ capstone projects with local community needs.

 Indigenous Mapping Network @ UC Berkeley